The Sound Learning Centre and its treatments has been mentioned in several publications including the following:

 - A Happy Life for Gaia.
 How sensory integration can change lives at The Sound Learning Centre.
 Published in Winter 2013/14 Issue 47 edition of In Touch the Journal Of The Bowen Therapy Professional Association (BTPA)

 - Sound and light therapy: Realigning a person’s experience of the world.
 Published in Caduceus Journal, issue 77, 2009, and reproduced here with kind permission.
+A detailed article describing the importance of the auditory and visual sensory systems and how they may be assessed and helped with short, non-invasive therapies to improve an individuals performance.
+Includes individual case studies and results from an in school project.
 For information about Caduceus see http://www.caduceus.info

 - Call for Isle of Man to adopt pioneering autism treatment.
 Published on Monday 30 March 2009